StephanDollberg/BAM/README.md

 #What is BAM?

-BAM is a small library which offers parallel algortihms like parallel_for or parallel_reduce.
+BAM is a small library which offers parallel constructs like parallel_for, parallel_reduce or a task-pool.

-It is thought as a lightweight alternative to TBB/(PPL).
+It is thought to simplify multithreading and act as a lightweight alternative to TBB/(PPL).

 In addition it serves me to store code I frequently use and to learn all the multithreading features C++11 offers.

 #What do I need?

 BAM is a header only library, all you need is the include directory and a recent compiler, like GCC 4.6.

 You can use the library by either dropping the include folder directly into your project tree or by including it from your compile options.
 On compiling you have to use both the -std=c++0x and -pthread option.

 #Tests